dumaas/jupyter-local/README.md

 ## 🐳 Makefile Commands

-All commands use `docker/docker-compose.yaml` as the config file via the `-f` flag.

 | Command          | Description                                           |
 |------------------|-------------------------------------------------------|
 | `make bootstrap` | Rebuilds the image and brings up the container        |